Grievance policies and procedures

 Grievance procedures

 If any student deems it necessary to file a grievance against a MIU City University Miami employee, they must report this incident to the Campus Director.
 Every effort will be made to protect the privacy of any parties involved.
 The student is entitled and encouraged to have an informal discussion with the Campus Director as a first step.
 If an informal conversation does not result in a satisfactory resolution, or if you are not comfortable speaking about the matter with the Campus Director, then the student should discuss the situation with the President.
 In cases of discrimination or sexual harassment, MIU City University Miami encourages the student to go directly to the President.
-Any complaint that is not in writing, that is, a verbal complaint, is considered an informal complaint.
+Any complaint that is not in writing, that is, a verbal complaint, is considered an informal complaint

 After an informal discussion, if the student wishes to file a formal grievance, this may be done in writing to the Campus Director.
 However, before filing a formal charge, the complaining party should first make a good faith effort to meet and confer with the party against whom they have a complaint in an effort to resolve the matter.
 The formal report should contain a statement of the problem or complaint, the facts and details of the situation, pertinent dates and the names and positions of the parties involved.
 The grievance must be signed and dated.
 Also, student may withdraw a complaint at any time during the complaint process.
-A withdrawal must be made in writing to the Campus Director
+A withdrawal must be made in writing to the Campus Director.

-Campus Director – Office 111 NE 1st St, 6h floor
+111 NE 1st St, 6h floor

 Miami, FL 33132